M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Experiment

 \subsection{Additional Main Results}

 In Table \ref{main}, we report the average performance of various methods on three LVLMs.
 For greater clarity, Table \ref{detailed2} details the performance on each LVLM individually.
 Our method ranks first in 18 out of 21 experiments, demonstrating outstanding generalizability and robustness.
+We additionally report M²IV performance on three recently released LVLMs: LLaVA-OneVision (7B) \citep{onevision}, InternVL2.5 (8B) \citep{intern}, and Qwen2.5VL (7B) \citep{qwen}.
+As shown in Table \ref{detailed3}, M²IV also achieves SOTA performance on these LVLMs, demonstrating its strong generalization capability.